Ervin Demo

-Ervin Demo (born 28 May 1982 in Berat, Albania) is an Albanian academic and politician.
-As of September 2025, he has been elected as a Member of the Parliament of Albania, representing Berat County.
-In the same month, he was appointed as Minister of State for Local Government of Albania.
+Ervin Demo (born 28 May 1982) is an Albanian academic and politician who has served as Minister of Internal Affairs of Albania since September 2026.
+He previously served as Minister of State for Local Government from September 2025 until September 2026, when the local government portfolio was merged into the Ministry of Internal Affairs.
+He has also served as a member of the Parliament of Albania, representing Berat County, since 2025.

 Education and Academic Career

 Demo completed his undergraduate studies in Business Administration at the University of Westminster (London) and earned a master’s degree in Management and Marketing from Kingston University (London).
 He later pursued postdoctoral studies at the University of Bologna in Italy in the field of management and academic development.

 Since 2004, he has been a full-time lecturer at the Department of Management, Faculty of Economics, University of Tirana.
 From 2012 to 2016, he served as Vice Rector of the University of Tirana.

 Political and Public Career

 From 2017 to 2018, Demo served as Deputy Minister of Education, Sports and Youth in Albania.
 During this time, he contributed to education and youth policy development.